rinaldorasa/milestone/README.md

 The template has a table in main and around a collection of utilities that define a page.

-Try the "frankentest" folder files.
+Try files in "frankentest" folder.